 Intentions are different than results.

-is designed and executed with the intention of the final product - should it evolve as expected -changing the behavior of a target population.
+Whereas transformational research is research that has made a difference, activism research is research the authors intend to make a difference before they even begin.
+If everything works according to plan, it will transform a target population.
+It is designed and executed with the intention of the final product - should it evolve as expected -changing the behavior of a target population.
 There are four components to activism research: 1) it investigates actionable solutions, 2) it initiates, clarifies, or balances a debate, 3) it focuses on changing behavior, and 4) it is aggressively disseminated.
 Figure 3 illustrates different examples of these components, and they are explained in more detail below.

-1. Activism Research Investigates Actionable Solutions.
-One criticism of action research is that it is too practical and too focused on "Monday morning"

-problems, and not on contributing to a larger body of theory or understanding.
-This criticism is understandable.
-Many Ph.D. programs in the social and natural sciences train scholars to think in terms of broad generalizable constructs (such as self-efficacy, or the need for cognition) and distinctions (individualistic vs. collectivistic or prevention- vs. promotion-focused).
+1. Activism Research Investigates One criticism of Actionable Solutions. action research is that it is too practical and focused on "Monday morning" problems, and not on contributing to a larger body of theory or understanding. criticism is understandable.
+Many Ph.D. programs in the social and natural sciences train scholars to think in terms of broad generalizable constructs (such as selfefficacy, or the need for cognition) and distinctions (individualistic vs. collectivistic or prevention- vs. promotion-focused).
 This leaves scholars well trained to conceptualize generalizable research problems, and to write rigorous, highly cited papers that apply to many population subgroups.

-Yet the blessing of this training is also its curse.
-Because the constructs and theories we often strive to develop are general, they are often too general to be well suited to activism research.
+Yet the blessing of this training is also Because the constructs and theories we often strive to develop are general, they are often too general to be well suited to activism research.
 This extends Merton's (1968) notion of middle range theories.
 That is, it is less actionable to think in terms of a "prevention-focused" segment than to think in terms of cancer survivors or diabetics.
 It is less actionable to think in terms of a collectivist population than to think of non-English-speaking immigrants struggling to assimilate.
-Good activism research is conceptually rigorous, constructs operationalizes but it actionable, targetable, solution-oriented ways (cf., Lynch et al 2010).
+Good activism research is conceptually rigorous, it operationalizes constructs targetable, actionable, solution-oriented ways (cf., Lynch et al 2010).

-2. Activism Research Stimulates.
-Clarifies. or Balances a Debate.
+2. Activism Research Stimulates, Clarifies, or Balances a Debate.
 Whereas action research solves problems that might be specific to one situation, activism research intends to solve problems that are more generalizable in theory or in the evidence they provide.
-One way this can be done is to aim at a solution that not only attempts to the Monday morning problem solve mentioned earlier, but which tries to do so in a way that initiates, clarifies, or balances a larger debate.
+One way this can be done is to aim at a solution that not only attempts to the Monday morning problem mentioned earlier, but which tries to do so in a way that initiates, clarifies, or balances a larger debate.
 Indeed, most social, health, or political issues involve debates between differing positions (such as pro-choice vs. right to life) or debates about resource allocations - how much time, money, or energy should be spent on welfare, the homeless, or environmental clean up (Keller Lusard, this volume; Prinz, this volume).

 Such debates often have assumptions or overlooked issues that can be introduced, proven, clarified, or made more vivid through research.
 In other cases, activism research can serve to slow down a bandwagon effect.
-For instance, Marion Nestle's work (Young & Nestle 2002) slowed down the "personal responsibility" bandwagon of obesity by showing that the industry trend of "supersizing" portions companies made it increasingly easy for consumers to overeat.
+For instance, Marion Nestle's work (Young & Nestle 2002)

+slowed down the "personal responsibility" bandwagon of obesity by showing that the industry trend of "supersizing" portions companies made it increasingly easy for consumers to overeat.